-If you have concerns about communication difficulties and/or swallowing, consult your general practitioner (GP), who can then make the necessary referrals to the nearest or most suitable service available.
-A referral is usually required to access services in hospitals and voluntary welfare organisations.
-Alternatively, you may approach a private Speech and Language Therapy clinic or centre for an appointment.
+If you have concerns about communication or swallowing difficulties, your doctor can make a referral to your nearest or most suitable speech therapy service.
+A formal doctor’s referral is usually required to access government-subsidised services in hospitals and social service agencies.
+Alternatively, you may consult with speech and language therapist in private practice.

-EIPIC centres and some special schools provide Speech and Language Therapy services for their students.
+EIPIC centres and some special schools provide speech therapy services for their students.

 Please refer to this link for information of some subsidised speech and language therapy services in Singapore, for children and youth with communication and feeding/swallowing needs.